treasure-data/td-client-ruby/README.md

     opts.merge({:http_proxy => "https://username:password@myproxy.com:1234"})
     opts.merge({:http_proxy => "username:password@myproxy.com:1234"})

-The proxy settings can alternatively be provided by setting the +HTTP_PROXY+ environment variable.
-The +:http_proxy+ option takes precedence over the +HTTP_PROXY+ environment variable setting.
+The proxy settings can alternatively be provided by setting the `HTTP_PROXY` environment variable.
+The `:http_proxy` option takes precedence over the `HTTP_PROXY` environment variable setting.

-=== Additional Header(s)
+### Additional Header(s)

 The Ruby client configures the communication with the Treasure Data REST API endpoints using the required HTTP Headers (including authorization, Date, User-Agent and Accept-Encoding, Content-Length, Content-Encoding where applicable) basing on what method call is made.

-The user can specify any additional HTTP Header using the +:headers+ option.
+The user can specify any additional HTTP Header using the `:headers` option.

 E.g.